 N.B.
 For this list, I only focused on coaches who had spent the majority of their childhood in Arkansas.
 That’s why you don’t like Frank Broyles or Butch Davis, guys who came to Arkansas after high school.
 Malzahn, for instance, was born in Texas but grew up in Fort Smith.
 If I missed someone, please let me know.

 Also, I’m defining “major conference” as a current automatic qualifying conferences as well as the now-defunct Big East, Big Eight and Southwest conferences.
-Akers won a WAC title with Wyoming, but I didn’t include that in the list above because the nation of Wyoming being a major conference school is just plain wack.
+Akers won a WAC title with Wyoming, but I didn’t include that in the list above because the notion of Wyoming being a major conference school is just plain wack.

 Of all the stories coming out of Bret Bielema’s hiring as Arkansas’ head football coach last week, perhaps the most endearing is how he wooed his wife Jen.